GabrielaMoralesS/EKDI-atlas/README.md

 ## Try It With Your Own GBIF Data

-EKDI isn't only a finished map — it's a tool you can use today.
-Inside the live app, **Data Readiness Check** lets you upload your own GBIF/Darwin Core occurrence export and get an instant report: which species have the oldest unreviewed evidence, which records lack coordinates, and what's missing before that data could feed an EKDI-style analysis.
+EKDI isn't only a finished map , it's a tool you can use today.
+Inside the live app, **Data Readiness Check** Lets you upload a GBIF/Darwin Core-like occurrence table and check whether it contains the minimum fields required for EKDI-style analysis: scientific names, coordinates, dates and occurrence evidence.

 ## How It Works